horizom/var-dumper/README.md

 - Refactor "bubbles" (for text-mode)
 - Correctly indent multi-line strings (text-mode)
 - Move separator tokens to ::before and ::after pseudo-elements (html-mode)

+## Changelog

+All notable changes to this project will be documented in the file [CHANGELOG](CHANGELOG.md).

+## License

+The Horizom framework is open-sourced software licensed under the [MIT license](LICENSE.md).